The densest subgraph problem in sparse random graphs

-\paragraph{Relaxation.} To overcome the lack of correlation decay, we introduce a suitable relaxation of the balancing condition (\ref{eq:balance}), which we call $\e-$balancing.
-Remarkably enough, any positive value of the perturbative parameter $\e$ suffices to annihilate the long-range dependences described above.
-This allows us to define a unique $\e-$balanced Borel allocation $\Theta_\e\colon\cGss\to[0,1]$ and to establish the continuity of the induced load $\partial\Theta_{\e}\colon\cGs\to[0,\infty)$ with respect to local convergence (Section \ref{sec:eps}).
-In the limit where $\e$ tends to $0$, we further prove that $\Theta_\e$ converges in a certain sense, and that the limiting Borel allocation $\Theta_0$ is balanced (Section \ref{sec:zero}).
-This quickly leads to a proof of Theorem \ref{th:main1} (Section \ref{sec:thmain1}).
-In spirit, the role of the perturbative parameter $\e>0$ is comparable to that of the temperature in \cite{BorLel13}, although no Gibbs-Boltzmann measure is involved in the present work.
+To overcome the lack of correlation decay, we introduce a suitable relaxation of the balancing condition (\ref{eqbalance}), which we call $\varepsilon$-balancing.
+Remarkably enough, any positive value of the perturbative parameter $\varepsilon$ suffices to annihilate the long-range dependences described above.
+This allows us to define a unique $\varepsilon$-balanced Borel allocation $\Theta _\varepsilon\dvtx\mathcal{G}_{\star\star} \to[0,1]$ and to establish the continuity of the induced load $\partial \Theta_{\varepsilon}\dvtx\mathcal{G}_{\star}\to[0,\infty)$ with respect to local convergence (Section~\ref{seceps}).
+We then use unimodularity to prove that, as the perturbative parameter $\varepsilon$ tends to $0$, $\Theta _\varepsilon$ converges in a certain sense to a balanced Borel allocation $\Theta_0$ (Section~\ref{seczero}).
+This quickly leads to a proof of Theorem~\ref {thmain1} (Section~\ref{secthmain1}).
+In spirit, the role of the perturbative parameter $\varepsilon>0$ is comparable to that of the temperature in \cite {BorLel13}, although no Gibbs--Boltzmann measure is involved in the present work.